ashishtele/ashishtele.github.io/_posts/2022-12-06-Lets_explain_to_6_yr_old.md

 Now, let's say you give the same toy to another group of kids and ask them to rate their happiness.
 This time, the average happiness score is only 6.5.
 If the p-value (some magic number 🪄) is low, it means that the difference between the two groups is probably not due to chance, and there's likely a real difference between the two groups (boys did not like the Barbie doll 👸as much as girls adored it!)

+One more story:

+In the bustling city of Mumbai, Katrina found herself tangled in the web of suspicion.
+Her boyfriend, Salman, seemed to be drifting away, his excuses for late nights and mysterious outings stacking up like bricks in a wall of doubt.
+Concerned, Katrina decided to unravel the truth.

+She enlisted the help of a renowned private investigator, Detective Byomkesh Bakshy, whose sharp eye and keen intuition were legendary in the city's shadows.
+Detective Byomkesh trailed Salman discreetly, documenting every rendezvous, every whispered conversation, and every lingering glance.

+Finally, armed with a dossier of evidence, Katrina sat down with Detective Byomkesh to decipher the clues.
+The report revealed a startling pattern – Salman was meeting another woman, Aish, at a cozy café with alarming frequency.

+Now, faced with two unsettling possibilities, Katrina grappled with uncertainty:

+Scenario 1: Salman is innocent, and his meetings with Aish are purely innocent, perhaps work-related or platonic.
+Scenario 2: Salman is indeed betraying Katrina's trust, engaging in an affair with Aish behind her back.

+But how could Katrina discern the truth amidst the tangled threads of suspicion?
+Enter the enigmatic concept of the p-value.

+The p-value, whispered Detective Byomkesh, was the key to unlocking the mystery.
+It served as a compass, guiding Katrina through the murky waters of uncertainty.

+A low p-value, like a shimmering beacon in the darkness, would signal that the evidence – Salman's frequent meetings with Aish – was highly improbable if he were innocent.
+It would suggest that scenario 2, the betrayal, loomed ominously on the horizon.

+Conversely, a high p-value would cast doubt on the significance of the evidence, hinting that scenario 1, innocence, was still a plausible explanation.

+In Katrina's case, a minuscule p-value would tip the scales decisively, suggesting that Salman's innocence was a mere illusion, shattered by the weight of damning evidence.

+Yet, Detective Byomkesh cautioned, the p-value alone was not a verdict but a compass needle, pointing toward truth or deception.
+Katrina would need to weigh other factors and consider additional evidence, before reaching a final judgment.

+In Katrina's journey through the labyrinth of suspicion, the p-value illuminated a path, revealing the stark reality hidden beneath the veneer of deceit.

 __Gradient Descent ⛰️__
 =================